sobmachine/buddi/index.md

 Neurodivergent students, including those with ADHD, autism spectrum disorders, and other cognitive differences, face unique challenges in *self-regulation*, *sensory processing*, and *emotional awareness*.
 Conventional strategies—such as counseling sessions, generic wellness programs, or rigid classroom routines—often fail to accommodate the diverse cognitive and emotional needs of these learners.

-Buddi emerges as a holistic, digital ecosystem designed to address these gaps by combining affective computing, ambient sensing, and soft gamification to proactively nurture emotional resilience.
-Through its playful virtual companion, micro-intervention tools, real-time emotional feedback, and gamified engagement modules, Buddi aims to create an accessible, low-stigma, and adaptive support system that grows with the learner.
+Buddi emerges as a holistic digital ecosystem designed to address these gaps by combining affective computing, ambient sensing, soft gamification, **and a supportive chat-based interaction system** to proactively nurture emotional resilience.
+The built-in chatting application allows students to interact with Buddi conversationally, encouraging expressive communication and low-stigma emotional check-ins.

+Through its playful virtual companion, micro-intervention tools, real-time emotional feedback, conversational system, and gamified engagement modules, Buddi aims to create an accessible, low-stigma, and adaptive support system that grows with the learner.

 By leveraging human-centered design principles, context-aware interactions, and data-informed behavioral analytics, Buddi empowers students to recognize, understand, and regulate their emotions, while simultaneously providing educators with actionable insights to foster inclusive, emotionally intelligent classroom environments.